 But the blessing far outweighs the pain.

-I’ve always known you were a gift from the Lord and were not mine to keep.
+Even though I miss you, please don’t misunderstand me, I’m not asking to have you back.
+I’ve always known you were a gift from God and were not mine to keep.
 But I didn’t realize our time would pass this swiftly.

 I Want to Be Her Champion

 However, I don’t want to be intrusive in your life or rob you of the joy you share with your wife.
 You belong to her in every way.
 And I don’t want to mess that up.